 Even the most capable leaders might become overwhelmed if they attempt to tackle several problems or projects simultaneously.
 The crew will very certainly fail at each of those responsibilities.
-Leaders must instead identify and execute the highest priority job.
-When you’re feeling overwhelmed, remember this rule: Prioritize and carry out.
+Leaders embarrassing Extreme Ownership must instead identify and execute the highest priority job.
+When you’re feeling overwhelmed, remember this rule: Prioritise and carry out.

-To apply the principles of Prioritize and Execute in any business, team, or organization, a leader must first:
+To apply the principles of Prioritize and Execute in any business, team, or organisation, a leader must first:

 - Assess the highest priority problem.

 - Describe your team’s top priority effort in clear and succinct words.